rss logo

 Group Policy Management interface showing the option to create and link a GPO to an organizational unit.

-• Assign a name to the new GPO:
+• Assign a name to the new Group Policy Object (GPO):

 New GPO creation window showing 'Auto_Shutdown' as the name, with no starter GPO selected.

-• Edit the GPO to configure its settings:
+• Edit the Group Policy Object (GPO) to configure its settings:

 Group Policy Management with the Edit option selected for the 'Auto_Shutdown' GPO.

-• Navigate to User Configuration > Preferences > Control Panel Settings, then right-click on Scheduled Tasks and choose New > Scheduled Task (At least Windows 7):
+• Navigate to User Configuration > Preferences > Control Panel Settings, then right-click Scheduled Tasks and select New > Scheduled Task (At least Windows 7):

 Group Policy Management Editor with the option to create a new scheduled task for at least Windows 7.

-• Set the properties of the New Task as follows:
+• Set the properties of the new scheduled task as follows:

 • Action: Create